-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Believe in Yourself , https://youcubed.org/weeks/week-3-grade-3-5/ Mindset Video day 4, Believe in Yourself Open the activity 5 min Explain the activity.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video.
+Mindset Video Open the activity 5 min Explain the activity.
 Today you will work together in groups of 4 where you will build shapes using a piece of rope.
 Your role is to convince me, the skeptic.
-Levels of convincing 5 min Introduce the Idea of being a skeptic: Building Shapes 30 min Teams build shapes with the rope and then call the teacher over when they are ready to share.
+Levels of convincing 5 min Introduce the Idea of being a skeptic: Convince yourself Convince a friend Convince a skeptic Building Shapes 30 min Teams build shapes with the rope and then call the teacher over when they are ready to share.
 Discuss strategies for convincing each other.
-Building Shapes Handout 7-8 feet of masonry line, yarn or rope tied in a loop Debrief Mindset Message 5 min Ask students to reflect on the importance of believing in themselves.
-Ask for some volunteers to share a time when they believed in themselves during the activity or a time when they surprised themselves in what they could do during the activity!
+Building Shapes Handout 7-8 feet of masonry line, yarn or rope tied in a loop Debrief Mindset Message 5 min Debrief the mindset messages for this activity.
 Math journal (optional)